robinhood-suite/robinhood4/rbh-find-lustre/README.rst

 -ost
 ----

-rbh-lfind defines a ``-ost`` action that currently filters the entries on an exact OST index.
+rbh-lfind defines a ``-ost`` predicate that currently filters the entries on an exact OST index.

 .. code:: bash